KehindeOjo/KehindeOjo/README.md

 > Built a data model with **Excel, SQL, and Power BI** to uncover why employees leave.
 > The result: a visual narrative that highlights key attrition drivers and helps HR teams take proactive steps toward retention.

+**💰 Expense Tracker & Budget Analysis**
+> Developed a Python-based tool to analyze income, expenses, and savings across time and categories.
+> With **Pandas, Seaborn, and Matplotlib**, I revealed personal finance trends and empowered better budgeting decisions.

 > *Each project is built with the end-user in mind—because solving business problems means making insights usable.*

 ---